 - The member of staff has the express consent to disclose the information data

 - The member of staff would be liable to civil or criminal court proceedings if the information was not disclosed (in such circumstances consent to disclose the information will be obtained if possible)

 - The member of staff has been given information to indicate the client is at risk – either from their own actions or from the actions of another – or the client is causing risk to another individual

-For more information, to book an individual appointment, or for details of group sessions, email us or call 020 3667 0450.
+For more information, to book an individual appointment, or for details of group sessions, call 020 3667 0450.